 Is ongoing pest control necessary?

-Of course, we believe it is for a few reasons, we will list below.
+Of course, we believe it is for a few reasons, which we will list below.
 People do not plan on getting sick or in a car accident, yet we keep insurance for those reasons.
-Same with pest control, we do not plan on getting bugs that we cannot control but it happens, and we have no control over it.
-Keeping up with service will give you less issues year-round.
+Like pest control, we do not plan on getting bugs we cannot control, but it happens, and we have no control over it.
+Keeping up with service will give you fewer issues year-round.

 - Using ongoing pest control keeps pests at bay.